-The pillar assessment of the EIB has been carried out for DG ECFIN and applies to the whole Commission.
+The pillar assessment of the EIB and the EIF have been carried out by DG ECFIN and apply to the whole Commission.
 The delegation to the EIF is covered by the presumption of conformity until the new pillar assessment is completed.
 In case of indirect management with EU Specialised Agencies (regulatory or traditional agencies), a light ad-hoc assessment shall be carried out in accordance with the instructions contained in the section dedicated to them below.
 For the partner countries, the system of remedial measures, identified above, is in place to address the weaknesses identified at a general level.